mpertea/stringtie2/test_data/README.md

 expected output, the test is considered successful (and "OK." will be shown on the next line), otherwise an error will be reported.

-## Running StringTie on the test data
+## Running StringTie on the test data separately

-The command lines shown below assume that the _stringtie_ program is installed somewhere in the shell PATH.
-If that is not the case, the `stringtie` comand below should be prepended with the full path to the _stringtie_ executable.
+The command lines shown below assume that the _stringtie_ program is installed somewhere in the shell's PATH.
+If that is not the case, the `stringtie` comand below should be prepended with the directory path to the _stringtie_ executable

 ### Test 1: Input consists of only alignments of short reads